my-awesome-archive/github.com-teamatus-twitterbot-201806302242/README.md

 [![management](https://img.shields.io/badge/management-Atus-blue.svg?style=flat-square)](http://www.atus.ml)
 [![label](https://img.shields.io/github/issues-raw/badges/teamatus/twitterbot.svg?style=flat-square)](https://github.com/teamatus/twitterbot)

-This is Twitter Warpper for develop your own bot on twitter. on now, this project use timer built-in timer, so **callback time is not accurate**.
+This is Twitter Warpper for develop your own bot on twitter. on now, this project use timer built-in timer, so **callback time and twitted is not accurate**.
 0.5 to 1 second late or may be faster.

 ## Example
 ### Tweet "Hello, World!" every 3 second!